paulscherrerinstitute/snapshot/Readme.md

   -f, --force        force restore in case of disconnected PVs after timeout --timeout TIMEOUT  max time waiting for PVs to be connected and restored
 ```

+## Format of configuration

+The config snippet must be the first thing in the request file, before even any
+comments.
+See the [example request file](example/test.req).
+It may contain the
+following keys:

+- "labels": a dict containing:
+  * "labels": an array of labels that can be applied to snapshot files.
+  * "force-labels": a boolean.
+If true, only labels defined here will be
+    available for saving in the snapshot files.
+If false, additional labels that
+    may be present in the existing files will also be available.

+- "filters": a dict containing:
+  * "filters": an array of predefined PV name filters that will be available
+    from the filter drop-down menu.
+  * "rgx-filters": same as "filters", except the filters are in regular
+    expression syntax.

+- "machine_params": an array of machine parameters, i.e. PVs that are not part
+  of the request file, but whose values will be stored as metadata.
+It is an
+  array of pairs `["param_name", "pv_name"]`, e.g. `["electron_energy",
+  "SARCL02-MBND100:P-READ"]`.
+Within the program, the parameter is referred to
+  as `param_name` for display and filetering purposes."

 ## Format of saved files
 When PVs values are saved using a GUI, they are stored in file where first line